Distributed control system: Evolution of process control operations

 Process control of large industrial plants has evolved through many stages.
 Initially, control would be from panels local to the process plant.
-However this required a large manpower resource to attend to these dispersed panels, and there was no overall view of the process.
-The next logical development was the transmission of all plant measurements to a permanently-manned central control room.
+However this required a large amount of human oversight to attend to these dispersed panels, and there was no overall view of the process.
+The next logical development was the transmission of all plant measurements to a permanently-staffed central control room.
 Effectively this was the centralisation of all the localised panels, with the advantages of lower manning levels and easier overview of the process.
 Often the controllers were behind the control room panels, and all automatic and manual control outputs were transmitted back to plant.
 However, whilst providing a central control focus, this arrangement was inflexible as each control loop had its own controller hardware, and continual operator movement within the control room was required to view different parts of the process.

 With the coming of electronic processors and graphic displays it became possible to replace these discrete controllers with computer-based algorithms, hosted on a network of input/output racks with their own control processors.
 These could be distributed around plant, and communicate with the graphic display in the control room or rooms.
 The distributed control system was born.

 The introduction of DCSs allowed easy interconnection and re-configuration of plant controls such as cascaded loops and interlocks, and easy interfacing with other production computer systems.
 It enabled sophisticated alarm handling, introduced automatic event logging, removed the need for physical records such as chart recorders, allowed the control racks to be networked and thereby located locally to plant to reduce cabling runs, and provided high level overviews of plant status and production levels.